 Transient Simulation of Heat Exchangers with Phase Change Material 2020-01-0156

-The energy stored in PCM heat exchangers is typically charged/discharged using refrigerant or coolant, depending on the system design of different applications.
+The energy stored in a PCM heat exchanger is typically charged/discharged using refrigerant, coolant, or air, depending on the system design of different applications.
 Due to the low thermal conductivity of state-of-art PCM, the PCM heat exchangers generally rely on aluminum fins to enhance the speed of charging and discharging of the stored energy.
-Different fin shape, height, and fin density will result in different PCM freezing/melting rate.
+Different fin shape, height and density will result in different PCM freezing/melting rate.

 In this paper, two different fin designs (folded-sine-wave fin and off-set-strip fin) are simulated with Computational Fluid Dynamics (CFD) to compare the melting time of a hot PCM with respect to different operating parameters (coolant temperature, coolant convection heat transfer coefficient, and PCM initial temperature).
-Next, a 1-D approximation of the 2-D transient heat conduction problem is proposed.
+Next, a 1-Dimensional (1-D) approximation of the 2-Dimensional (2-D) transient heat conduction problem is proposed.
 The equivalent thermal conductivity of the 1-D approximation is determined using similar CFD approach to match the melting time of the original 2-D problem.
 The equivalent thermal conductivity of the 1-D approximation can be used as a single metric to evaluate different fin designs.
-Finally, a Simulink model is developed to simulate the transient performance of a full PCM heat exchanger using the 1-D equivalent thermal conductivity, which can be incorporated into system simulation to optimize the heat exchanger design and estimate in-vehicle performance.
-The model is validated against test data of a heat storage PCM heat exchanger, and potential peak load shaving application is demonstrated with simulation data.
+Finally, a Simulink model is developed to simulate the transient performance of a full PCM heat exchanger using the 1-D equivalent thermal conductivity, which can be incorporated into system simulation to optimize heat exchanger design and estimate in-vehicle performance.
+The model is validated against test data of a heat storage PCM heat exchanger, and its capability of simulating peak load shaving application is demonstrated.